-The incident began on the night of Wednesday, May 30, when the suspect was seen with a handgun by a female student, police said.
+The incident began on the night of Wednesday, May 30, , police said.
 UMBC police deputy chief Paul Dillon told Patch the female witness said she saw the suspect pull back the slide of an automatic-type pistol.

 The female student became concerned later in the night, when the suspect was involved in a confrontation within student housing and threw a chair against a wall, Dillon said.